nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

 HAVING COUNT(DISTINCT product_key) = (SELECT COUNT(product_key) FROM Product)
 ```
 ## 30 (1731.
 The Number of Employees Which Report to Each Employee)
+For this problem, we will consider a manager an employee who has at least 1 other employee reporting to them.
+Write a solution to report the ids and the names of all managers, the number of employees who report directly to them, and the average age of the reports rounded to the nearest integer.
+Return the result table ordered by employee_id.
 ```sql
 WITH CTE AS (SELECT
     reports_to AS employee_id,